What is self-soothing

 Be patient as our children learn and practice to perfect their coping methods.

-Additionally, in stressful situations, they still require help soothing and regulating, but as they grow older and master these skills, they become less dependent on others.
+In stressful situations, they still require help soothing and regulating, but as they grow older and master this important skill, they become less dependent on others.

 To co-regulate with children, parents must exercise their own regulatory skills.

-Demonstrate to your children how to manage strong emotions, such as overwhelm, anger, or burnout, in a healthy way.
+Demonstrate to your child how to manage strong emotions, such as overwhelm, anger, or burnout, in a healthy way.

 We do a better job supporting our children when we are calm and even-keeled.

-The ability to self-soothe depends on a baby’s temperament, the environment, and their parents’ responses to their distress, which are influenced by their cultural belief, mental health, and experiences growing up.
+An infant’s ability to self-soothe depends on the baby’s temperament, the environment, and their parents’ responses to their distress, which are influenced by their cultural beliefs, mental health, and experiences growing up.

 A child’s temperament determines how easily they can regulate themselves.

-For example, babies who experience more intense emotions may have a harder time calming themselves.
-In contrast, those who are able to divert their attention from arousing stimuli tend to be more soothable and less affected by parents’ or other caregivers’ negative emotions11.
+For example, babies who experience more intense emotions may have a hard time calming themselves.
+In contrast, those who are able to divert their attention from arousing stimuli tend to be more soothable and less affected by parents’ or others’ negative emotions12.